cosmos72/gomacro/fast/README.md

   so the interpreter uses `reflect.StructOf()` to define new types, which can only create unnamed types.

-* recursive types declared by interpreted code are approximated (not implemented yet) Inside the interpreter they look and behave correctly, but if you pass them to compiled code, the type is unnamed (as above) and self-references are actually interface{}.
+* recursive types declared by interpreted code are approximated.
+  Inside the interpreter they look and behave correctly, but if you pass them to compiled code, the type is unnamed (as above) and self-references are actually interface{}.